Find a pickleball court near you!

 Brandon Mackie

-So we decided to find out a little more about pickleball’s place on the world stage, and answer some burning questions.
+We decided to find out a little more about pickleball’s place on the world stage and answer some burning questions.
+For instance, is pickleball an Olympic sport?
+If not, when could we see a pickleball Olympics?
+And how does a sport qualify for the Olympics anyway?
+Let’s find out!

 No, pickleball is currently not an Olympic sport.
 And it’s not represented yet in the Global Association of International Sports Federations (GAISF).
 However, pickleheads worldwide are busy campaigning to have it included in the 2028 Los Angeles Olympics.